Manjeet Maan

 Manjeet Maan (also spelled as Manjit Maan) is an Indian film producer and director who works in Punjabi language films.
-She is the wife of noted singer-songwriter and actor Gurdas Maan, and is the owner of Sai Productions, a film production company based in Mumbai.
+She is married to the noted singer-songwriter and actor Gurdas Maan, and is the owner of Sai Productions, a film production company based in Mumbai.
 She also acted in the film Gabhroo Punjab Da, opposite Maan.
 She made her directorial debut with Sukhmani: Hope for Life in 2010.